eclipse-ibeji/freyja/provider_proxies/grpc/v1/README.md

 This proxy's default config is located at `res/grpc_proxy_config.default.json` and will be copied to the build output automatically.
 This proxy supports the following configuration settings:

-- `consumer_address`: The listen address for the proxy's consumer
+- `consumer_address`: The address for the proxy's consumer

 You can override the default values by defining your own `grpc_proxy_config.json`.
 The adapter will probe for and unify config in this order, with values near the end of the list taking higher precedence: